Eric Griffiths: Quarrymen reunion

 In January 1997, Griffiths returned to Liverpool to meet some of his former band members at the Cavern Club's 40th anniversary.
-All the surviving original Quarry Men were present and during the evening they gave an impromptu performance with borrowed instruments on the stage.
+All the surviving original Quarrymen were present and during the evening they gave an impromptu performance with borrowed instruments on the stage.
 When the band were persuaded to reform for a charity gig in Woolton in July 1997, Griffiths had to buy a guitar and re-learn a few chords.

 The reunion was a huge success and generated demand for a CD.
 Griffiths decided that the reformed band should record an album and John Lennon’s Original Quarrymen—Get back Together was released in September 1997.
 Griffiths then toured widely with the Quarrymen until his last performance at the SAS Royal Garden Hotel, Trondheim, Norway on 27 November 2004.
 He had been complaining of back pain and it became so acute that he had a hospital check-up and pancreatic cancer was diagnosed.

 Death

-He died at his Edinburgh home from pancreatic cancer on 29 January 2005.
+He died at his Edinburgh home from pancreatic cancer on 29 January 2005, aged 64.